Stop the Bleed

 Register for Stop the Bleed training with Virginia Tech Emergency Management

 When life-threatening bleeding occurs as a result of everyday emergencies, human causes, or natural disasters, one fact remains: controlling heavy bleeding can help save a life.

 Virginia Tech Emergency Management (VTEM) recognizes the value of providing potentially life-saving training and equipment to the Virginia Tech community.
-To meet this need, we are pleased to provide the Stop the Bleed program to the Blacksburg campus (satellite facilities wishing to participate can contact our office for more information).
+To meet this need, we are pleased to provide the Stop the Bleed program to the Blacksburg campus (university facilities across the commonwealth wishing to participate can contact our office for more information).

 What is Stop the Bleed?

 Stop the Bleed is a national campaign launched in October 2015 by the White House.
 It is intended to build national resilience by better preparing the public to save lives through awareness of basic actions to stop life-threatening bleeding.

 The success of the program is founded on the recognition that bystanders will always be the first on scene and can provide immediate, life-saving aid when appropriately trained.